bianca9927/Chatbot/README.md

 # How to use this code?
 This chatbot extension can run on Edge and Chrome.
 - If you want to use this extension.
-You can upload the build folder in both browserS under develop mode of extension.
+You can upload the build folder in both browsers under develop mode of extension.
 - If you want to develop this chatbot extension, you can check HOW TO DEVELOP BASED ON THIS CODE👇.